Belgian Fitness Model Savannah Prez Sizzles In Hot Pink Crop Top And Leggings In New Gym Snap

 Several of the other comments were simply flurries of emojis.

 On her website, Savannah describes herself as someone who has loved being physically active since she was very young.
-She even played basketball as a teen even though she’s petite, standing at just 5 feet 2 inches.
+She even played basketball as a teen even though she’s petite, standing at just 5-feet-2-inches.

-“I know right, when you think of a basketball player you don’t expect a shorty on the court, put me next to LeBron and I would disappear in his shade,” she writes.
+“I know right, when you think of a basketball player you don’t expect a shorty on the court, put me next to LeBron [James] and I would disappear in his shade,” she writes.
 “But hey, this little shorty was rocking the basketball court.
 Not because I was the tallest one, but because I was always trying to figure out a tactic to bypass my opponent or outplay them and to be supportive towards my team”

 Savannah added that she got interested in fitness modeling in 2014 thanks to social media.
-Seeing all of the women with insanely fit core muscles quads and more inspired her to give it a try, and the rest, as they say, is history.
+Seeing all of the women with insanely fit core muscles, quads, and more inspired her to give it a try, and the rest, as they say, is history.

 On her site, Savannah offers a range of fitness coaching programs for people with a variety of fitness goals.
-She has also written The QUADS BIBLE for anyone who wants to get powerful legs like hers.
+She has also written a book called The QUADS BIBLE for anyone who wants to get powerful legs like hers.

 View this post on Instagram